VesnaBrucoms/old-ebonheart-apartment/README.md

 A mod for Tamriel Rebuilt, *Old Ebonheart Apartment* adds, well, an apartment that's available for the player.
 A quest is also tied to the homeowners to unlock the apartment.

+### Directions

+To get to the house, just head out of Old Ebonheart's main gate.
+It will be the house to your right.

 ## Requirements

 Official expansions: